History of flower arrangement: Europe

-During the period 500CE to 1453CE, the Byzantine Empire made its contribution to floral arrangements, which typically included a cone shape design.
+During the period 500 CE to 1453 CE, the Byzantine Empire made its contribution to floral arrangements, which typically included a cone shape design.
 The foliage was placed in chalices and urns, which were further decorated with brightly colored flowers and fruit.
 Flowers commonly included in these arrangements were daisies, lilies, cypress, carnations, and pine.
 Ribbons were also commonly used, and leaves and tiny flowers were set in arching lines to give a twisted effect to garlands.